Our range of leisure and hobby courses keeps growing, with even more fun and exciting courses starting throughout 2025.

 UCAS Course code: 009W

-Throughout the course, you will complete modules covering safe teaching practice, child development, dance techniques, choreography, performance, and research methodologies.
+Throughout the course, you will complete modules covering safe teaching practice, child development, dance techniques, choreography, performance, researching dance practice and dance culture and community.
 You’ll also gain hands-on experience assisting, observing, and leading dance classes, refining your teaching skills under expert guidance.
 At the end of the course, you will achieve a Level 5 Foundation Degree and the internationally recognised ISTD Diploma in Dance Education (DDE) – a key qualification for teaching in the independent sector.

-You’ll have the opportunity to train at both Chichester College and the University of Chichester’s Bishop Otter campus, where you’ll work alongside students from BA (Hons) Dance, Dance Performance, Dance Education & Teaching, Dance Aerial & Physical Theatre, and Dance Science.
+You’ll have the opportunity to train at both Chichester College and the University of Chichester’s Bishop Otter campus, where you’ll work alongside students from BA (Hons) Dance, Dance Performance, Dance Education & Teaching and Dance Science.
 With small class sizes, personalised support, and access to state-of-the-art facilities, you’ll be fully supported throughout your studies.
 Additionally, you’ll have access to university resources, including libraries, sports facilities, the student union, and performances by visiting dance companies at the University Showrooms.

 This course also provides a direct pathway to further study, allowing you to progress into the third year of a BA (Hons) Dance programme at the University of Chichester.
 Whether you aspire to perform, choreograph, or teach, this Foundation Degree will provide you with the knowledge, skills, and professional qualifications to succeed in the dance industry.